loopdotcoop/seqin-sy/README.md

 + 0.0.3       Rename SeqinSynth -> SynthSeqin
 + 0.0.4       test.html uses CDN instead of node_modules
 + 0.0.5       Brought in line with MathSeqin 0.0.2
++ 0.0.6       Brought in line with MathSeqin 0.0.5